Ibranista/hyperhire-assignment/README.md

 ### Internationalization (i18n)

 The project supports multiple languages.
-You can toggle between English and Korean by clicking on the logo at the top of the page.
+You can toggle between English and Korean by clicking on the globe icon on the top right nav section.

 ### Libraries Used